 While there has been no price announced for this car as of yet, expert estimates place it at around 3.2 million dollars.
 Built under Andy Palmer, the new president of Aston Martin committed to solvency and relevance with awesome cars, this model is a renovation of the old Aston Martin-Red Bull AM-RB 001.

 Legend has it that Palmer agreed to this car over a drink with Red Racing’s Adrian Newey and Christian Horner.
 Newey, renowned aerodynamicist behind Red Bull’s expensive and award-winning sports cars in the Formula 1 tracks, devised an aerodynamic scheme specifically for this car that pushes air via the chassis, resulting in downforce without using the wings.

 The 6.5 liter, naturally- aspirated V-12 designed specifically for the Cosworth, has a 1:1 power /weight ratio, and comes with a Rimac-built hybrid battery system coming with the engine which yields about a 1,000 horsepower.
-As of yet, 150 units of this model has been planned by the company, and the deliveries are expected to start 2019 onward.
+There are only 150 units of this model were produced.
 In addition, 25 track-only editions have been planned whose prices can only be speculated at present.